Updated 5 months ago

 California has recognized how important backup can be, and now offers millions of dollars in statewide battery incentives under the Self-Generation Incentive Program (SGIP).
 Homeowners in PG&E territory can now get rebates of between $.20 and $1.05 per watt-hour (Wh) of storage in a battery they buy for their home.

-To put that in perspective, the Tesla Powerwall home battery stores 13.5 kWh and costs $10.500, before the rebate, to install.
-The standard rebate for the Powerwall would be $2,700.
+To put that in perspective, the Tesla Powerwall home battery stores 13.5 kWh and costs $15,500, before the rebate, to install.
+The standard rebate would reduce the upfront cost of a Powerwall battery by $2,700.
 The state offers additional rebates for customers who are low income, have medical needs, or live in areas with high fire risk.
 These homeowners qualify for an “Equity Resiliency” rebate (which is part of SGIP) that would cover the whole cost of the battery.
 That’s worth it

 Calculate how much a solar + battery installation would cost for your home